 What if every app was clear about what sets them apart rather than the features they share with others?
 We’d all know which app to download rather than wasting time testing several (and I’m quite sure it’d make life easier for tech journalists/reporters as well).

 Every brand has something that sets them apart from their competition.
-If you’re struggling to answer the question for your own brand, try this test.
-A good friend, Tom Webster, has a brilliant question you can ask your 10 best customers: “If our company disappeared tomorrow, what would you (customers) miss?”
+If you’re struggling to answer the question for your own brand, try this test from Tom Webster by asking your 10 best customers: “If our company disappeared tomorrow, what would you (customers) miss?”
 The answer is what makes you unique.
 It’s what sets you apart from all the others.
 It’s why your customers chose you over a competitor and it’s what will drive others to sign up to work with you.

 As a startup, new business, or an established company, you must pass the white label test.
 If you can’t, then all of your PR and marketing efforts may have the worst possible outcome – your efforts could be helping a competitor because your customers can’t remember who you are.